mmatteo-hub/ARP_Assignment1/README.md

 # ARP Assignment 1
 This is the shared repository to work on the assignment 1 of the Advanced and Robot Programming course

-In order to make the `.gitignore` file work all the compilation of the `file.c` has to have the same name without any extension at the end of the name.
+In order to make the `.gitignore` file work, the executable of every `file.c` must have the name without any extension at the end of the name.
-The command use will be:
+The command to use will be:
 ```C
 gcc file.c -o file
 ```